 When researching Australian Housing please note that a dorm style accommodation facility is referred to as a 'College'; for example, Emmanuel College and University College are on-campus dorm style accommodation facilities within their respective Universities.

-Student apartments or flats - whether on- or off-campus - afford a high degree of independence.
+Student apartments or flats – whether on- or off-campus – afford a high degree of independence.
 You will typically live with other American or international students and have access to shared kitchen facilities.
 In most cases, you will prepare your own meals and should be prepared for a commute to campus.
+Though not as immersive as a residential college experience, many apartments or flats offer social, travel and sporting opportunities on a smaller scale through their own programs or affiliations.